 Fuldkornsbrød (Whole Wheat Bread)

-This fluffy, soft bread has great whole-wheat flavor, and is perfect used for sandwiches.
-It uses a technique called a poolish, or a pre-ferment, which gives the bread better flavor and texture than if it were made directly with yeast!
+This fluffy, soft bread has great whole wheat flavor, and is perfect used for sandwiches.
+It uses a technique called a poolish, or a pre-ferment, which gives the bread better flavor and texture than when made directly with yeast!

 Rating: 5.00